Sign in for exclusive products and special discounts.

 Counting and Probability

 - Instructor Allen Gross

 Probability sounds more daunting than it actually is.
 In fact, when applied to games of chance, sports, and other leisure activities, it turns out to be fun to work through many of the problems that students will encounter in this course.

 As a branch of mathematics, probability had its origins in work that Blaise Pascal and Pierre de Fermat did in collaboration in the seventeenth century to answer a question from an aristocrat about gambling.
 Part of the fun of this course will be reading about those origins and seeing the basic problems that these two men set out to answer.
 Also covered in the course will be permutations, combinations, Pascal’s triangle, geometric probability, basic combinatorial identities, and the Binomial Theorem.

-This course is set for the appropriate level of difficulty for children who would be in the seventh or eighth grade if they were in a public school.
+This course is set for the appropriate level of difficulty for children in the seventh or eighth grade.

-Live Classes: Wednesdays, 2:00 p.m.
-Eastern Time, from the week of August 16th to the week of December 13th.
+Live Classes: Wednesdays, 3:00 p.m.
+Eastern Time.
 Students unable to attend a live class will be able to access a recording of the class.